 DDSN is governed by a seven member commission appointed by the Governor with the advice and consent of the Senate.
-Currently a commission member is appointed from each of the state's six Congressional districts, and one member is appointed from the state at-large.
-However, this will change to a seven member commission with a member appointed from each of the state's new seven Congressional districts.
+Commission membership is transitioning to the new requirement of members being appointed from each of the state's new seven Congressional districts.
 The commission is the agency's governing body and provides general policy direction and guidance.
 The state director is the agency's chief executive officer who has jurisdiction over all programs and services operated directly by the department and through contracts with providers and other agencies.

-DDSN provides 24-hour residential care for individuals with the most complex, severe disabilities in the regional centers it operates located in Columbia, Florence, Clinton, Summerville, and Hartsville.
+DDSN provides 24-hour residential care for individuals with the most complex, severe disabilities in the regional centers it operates located in Columbia, Clinton, Summerville, Florence, and Hartsville.
 DDSN also provides services to eligible individuals in their home communities through contracts with its statewide network of service providing agencies.
 Most of these agencies are Disabilities and Special Needs boards which are created by state statute and county ordinance.
 Other qualified community providers are private entities.